HannesLindback/Football-Manager-scouting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Football Manager Scouting (bad name I know) is a python program for making data driven scouting easier in the FM games.
+Football Manager Scouting is a python program for making data driven scouting easier in the FM games.

 It currently provides two scouting tools: